vocdoni/docs/docs/architecture/smart-contracts/process.md

 Processes follow a declarative fashion.
 The expected behavior is declared on the smart contract for integrity and the the Layer 2 blockchain (called [Vochain](/architecture/services/vochain)) reacts according to the current settings.

-The instance of the Voting process contract instance is resolved from `voting-process.vocdoni.eth` (soon replaced by `process.vocdoni.eth` and `process.dev.vocdoni.eth`) on the ENS registry.
+The instance of the Voting process contract instance is resolved from `processes.vocdoni.eth` on the ENS registry.

 - [Contract structs](#contract-structs)
 - [Process ID](#process-id)